alexandra-nazerai/alexandra-nazerai.github.io/index.markdown

 ### Hello,

-I am a PhD candidate at the [University of Southampton](https://www.southampton.ac.uk/about/faculties-schools-departments/economic-social-and-political-sciences).
+I am a PhD candidate in Economics at the [University of Southampton](https://www.southampton.ac.uk/about/faculties-schools-departments/economic-social-and-political-sciences).
 My research interests include areas of applied microeconomics.
 More specifically, I focus in health and labour economics.

 Feel free to reach out via [email](mailto:an1e18@soton.ac.uk) or [Twitter](https://twitter.com/a_nazerai).